 If Toe Tapping or Wing Flipping syndrome has been caught through the early stages there are reports that owners have been able to stop it by removing fortified foods, pellets, or adding calcium to their diet.
 Some Eclectus are more sensitive to what they eat than others are.

 An over supplement of vitamins has been said to be another cause for the syndrome.
-If your Eclectus is receiving a good amount of pellets or extra vit supplements are added to their diets it is said to cause the syndrome.
+If your Eclectus is receiving a good amount of pellets or extra vitamin supplements are added to their diets it is said to cause the syndrome.

 In the past high levels of Vitamin D3 was a main cause for toe tapping in Eclectus parrots.
 These were often found in pellets but to my understanding this has since been corrected.

-Metal toxicity can be avoided by only using stainless steel for building or repairing gyms, cages, toys, perches etc...Avoid allowing your bird to chew anything that is metal throughout the home & on you.
+Metal toxicity can be avoided by only using stainless steel for building or repairing gyms, cages, toys, perches etc...Avoid allowing your bird to chew anything that is metal throughout the home and on you.
 Most people let their birds play with their jewellery.
 They can get metal toxicity from this.
 Metal toxicity can cause toe tapping or wing flipping.

 Food allergies do happen in Eclectus.
 Even if the food is a healthy food, offering too much of it can cause your bird to develop an allergic reaction.
 Always offer foods in moderation to avoid allergies.
 Toe tapping or wing flipping can be cause by allergies.